Emberlynn-Loo/tp/docs/UserGuide.md

    1. It is a predefined attribute for the purposes of future features.
 2. `Phone` attribute with Integer value, limited to 9 numeric digits (no spaces or symbols)
 3. `Birthday` attribute with Date value, with the format `yyyy-mm-dd`, for example `2024-01-01`
+   1. Our application supports a wide range of date inputs to accommodate various historical and genealogical data.
+You can enter dates using the following format: YYYY-MM-DD.
+   2. Year (YYYY): The year can range from -9999 to today's date!
+This lets you represent of historical dates and more easily track your family history!
+This range is dictated by the limits of the DateTime object used in our application.
+Negative years are used to denote years BCE (Before the Common Era).
+   3. While our application supports a wide range of years, the input still requires valid months and days corresponding to the Gregorian calendar.
+For example, `2023-02-29` is invalid because `2023` is not a leap year.
+   4. Gene-nie is our comprehensive family storage device.
+We acknowledge historical and genealogical uses where ancient dates (e.g., BCE dates) may be necessary.
+Therefore, negative years (denoting BCE) are considered valid when entered in accordance with the above guidelines.
 4. `Sex` attribute with String value, limited to `Male` or `Female` (not case-sensitive)
+   1. This attribute is used to check whether the relationship is valid or not.
+For example, a person cannot be a `bioparents` of a person with the same `Sex` attribute.
+   2. The valid inputs for `Male` attributes are `male` and `m`.
+The inputs are not case-sensitive.
+   3. The valid inputs for `Female` attributes are `female` and `f`.
+The inputs are not case-sensitive.
 <div markdown="block" class="alert alert-info">
 Attribute names: